Lautum Regularization for Semi-supervised Transfer Learning: Lautum information based semi-supervised transfer learning

+Since these are high-dimensional matrices, obtaining a numerically stable sample estimate would require a large amount of data, which would require the use of a very large mini-batch.
+This constraint poses both a hardware problem (since standard GPUs cannot fit mini-batches of thousands of examples) and a potential generalization degradation (as smaller mini-batches have been linked to improved generalization \cite{Keskar_2017_Large_Batch_Training}).
 To overcome this issue, we use a standard exponentially decaying moving-average estimation of the three matrices $\Sigma_{w}, \Sigma_{wx}, \Sigma_{xw}$ in order to obtain numerical stability.
 We denote by $\alpha$ the decay rate, and get the following update rule for the three covariance matrices in every training iteration:

 where $n$ denotes the training iteration and $\Sigma_{batch}$ denotes the sample covariance matrix calculated using the current mini-batch.
-Using an exponentially decaying moving-average calculation is particularly of high importance for $\Sigma_{w}$, which is inverted to compute the Lautum regularization term.
+Using an exponentially decaying moving-average calculation is of particularly high importance for $\Sigma_{w}$, which is inverted to compute the Lautum regularization term.